vanhoefm/wifi-injection/README.md

 ## 4.2.
 Active pure monitor mode

 By default pure monitor mode injection will be tested.
-You can also test whether the network cards supports active pure monitor mode, in which case it should acknowledge frames sent towards it.
+You can also test whether the network card supports active pure monitor mode, in which case it should acknowledge frames sent towards it.
 You can test active pure monitor mode injection as follows:

 	./test-injection.py wlan0 [wlan1] --active [--channel 11]